Konstanz station: SBB

-The SBB and its subsidiaries SBB GmbH, which has its head office in Konstanz, serves Konstanz with the Seehas regional service every half hour.
-Its subsidiary THURBO connects Konstanz and Kreuzlingen every half hour with the St. Gallen S-Bahn S14.
+The Swiss Federal Railways (SBB) and its subsidiary SBB GmbH, which has its head office in Konstanz, serves Konstanz with the named train Seehas, a regional service operating every half hour.
+Its subsidiary Thurbo connects Konstanz and Kreuzlingen every half hour with the St. Gallen S-Bahn S14 service, which calls at every station upon request, and the S44, which does not call at stations between Kreuzlingen and Weinfelden.
+These regional services form part of a wider network around Lake Constance, marketed as the Bodensee S-Bahn, spreading over four countries (Germany, Switzerland, Austria, Liechtenstein).